MicrosoftDocs/microsoft-365-community/Community/query-string-url-tricks-sharepoint-m365.md

 ## View search vertical immediately

 After enabling or updating the search vertical, there is a delay of several hours before the changes can be seen on the search page.
-In that case, you can add `cacheClear=true` to the URL to view the changes immediately.
+In that case, you can add `cacheClear=true` to the URL in SharePoint to view the changes immediately.

 Read the official documentation on [View the vertical in the search result page](/microsoftsearch/manage-verticals#view-the-vertical-in-the-search-result-page).